relu/contact-form-7-datepicker/readme.txt

 == Upgrade Notice ==

-= 0.5 =
+= 0.7.1 =

-This should now work _out of the box_ for everyone, do upgrade!
+If you installed 0.7, do upgrade quick!
+This will fix all issues!